falo2k/ProtonPack/README.md

 - I'd like to add more granular volume control, again through the menu, to individually tweak the volume of SFX, Music, and Bluetooth channels.
 - The Ion Switch input currently doesn't do anything.
 I may use this as either a hard or soft toggle for any future smoke effects.
 - Check compatibility with Mk4 Q-Pack and generally review the PCBs for other options.
 Now I've got my own wiring in, I might see some better positioning for connectors, consider breakout boards, etc.
-- Consider either including an isolated converted in the BOM and as part of existing PCBs, or a breakout depending on power requirements for the smoke system.
+- Consider either including an isolated converter in the BOM and as part of existing PCBs, or a breakout depending on power requirements for the smoke system.

 ## Hardware
 ### BOM
 Where I can remember it, I've listed the Equipment used and links to purchase below.
 You may find other sources are better for availability (Mouser, Digikey, etc.).
 As with all of these types of projects, it depends exactly how you're planning to mount your electronics, so I'd advise thinking about your layout before purchasing.
+I'm assuming I don't need to go into tools and wire here, that should be a given.
+A decent soldering iron is a must, and I have to say how much I'm loving my [Pinecil](https://www.pine64.org/pinecil/), and also the best helping hands I've ever used, the [Omnifixo](https://omnifixo.com/en-gb).

 **Controllers**
  1 x [Teensy LC](https://www.pjrc.com/store/teensylc.html).
 Would be fine using a Teensy 4.0 here as well if availability is a challenge